 This section describes the types of writable discs.
 Check the specifications of your drive to see the types of discs it can write.
-Use TOSHIBA Disc Creator to write compact discs.

 CDs

 - CD-R discs can be written only once.
 The recorded data cannot be erased or changed. - CD-RW discs including multi speed CD-RW discs, high-speed CD-RW discs and ultra-speed CD-RW discs can be recorded more than once.